-The 2016 UCI World Championships in Doha, Qatar, have not passed without controversy, whether it be due to the searing heat, course safety or indeed concerns around human rights in the host country.
+The UCI World Championships are no strangers to controversy.
+Remember Doha, Qatar, in 2016?
+The searing heat, course safety concerns around human rights in the host country all contributed to a few frayed tempers.

-However this year is not the first time that scandal has hit the headlines in the fight for the rainbow jersey.
+That wasn’t the first time that scandal has hit the headlines in the fight for the rainbow jersey, however.

 1963 – Ronse